sablier-labs/docs/docs/apps/02-features/03-payments.md

 Enter the Dashboard and discover a detailed overview of your incoming and outgoing flow streams.

-Take advantage of the Search functionality to explore the chain and gain more insight into how others are using Flow for continuous payments, grants, salaries and more.
+Take advantage of the Search functionality to explore the chain and gain more insight into how others are using Flow for recurring payments, grants, salaries and more.

 |                                                    |
 | -------------------------------------------------- |